CLIP-Adapter: Better Vision-Language Models with Feature Adapters: Introduction

-In this paper, we propose a different approach for better adapting vision-language models with feature adapters instead of prompt tuning.~Different from CoOp that performs soft prompt optimization, we simply conduct fine-tuning on the light-weight additional feature adapters.
-Because of the over-parameterization of CLIP and lack of enough training examples, naive finetuning would lead to overfitting on specific datasets and the training process would be very slow owing to the forward and backward propagation across all CLIP layers.
-Motivated by the adapter modules in parameter-efficient transfer learning~\cite{houlsby2019parameter}, we propose \emph{CLIP-Adapter}, which only finetunes a small number of additional weights instead of optimizing all parameters of CLIP.
-CLIP-Adapter adopts a lightweight bottleneck architecture to prevent the potential overfitting problem of few-shot learning by reducing the number of parameters.~Meanwhile, CLIP-Adapter is different from~\citet{houlsby2019parameter} in two important aspects: CLIP-Adapter only adds two additional linear layers following the last layer of vision or language backbone.
+Motivated by the adapter modules in parameter-efficient transfer learning~\cite{houlsby2019parameter}, we propose \emph{CLIP-Adapter}, which only finetunes a small number of additional weights instead of optimizing all parameters of CLIP, as shown in Figure~\ref{fig:back}.
+CLIP-Adapter adopts a lightweight bottleneck architecture to prevent the potential overfitting problem of few-shot learning by reducing the number of parameters.
+Meanwhile, CLIP-Adapter is different from~\cite{houlsby2019parameter} in two important aspects: CLIP-Adapter only adds two additional linear layers following the last layer of vision or language backbone.
+This is because the original pretrained encoder of CLIP has already been equipped with strong representation capabilities, so it only requires a lightweight adaption in the form of residuals.
 In contrast, the original adapter modules are inserted into all layers of the language backbone; In addition, CLIP-Adapter mixes the original zero-shot visual or language embedding with the corresponding finetuning feature via residual connection.
 Through such a ``residual-style blending'', CLIP-Adapter can simultaneously exploit the knowledge stored in the original CLIP and the freshly learned knowledge originated from the few-shot training examples.
-Overall, our contributions can be summarized as follows: \begin{itemize}[leftmargin=*,noitemsep] \item We propose CLIP-Adapter that conducts residual-style feature blending to achieve efficient few-shot transfer learning via fine-tuning. \item Compared with CoOp, CLIP-Adapter achieves better few-shot classification performance while has a much simpler design, demonstrating that CLIP-Adapter is a promising alternative to prompt tuning. \item We perform extensive ablation studies of CLIP-Adapter on eleven classification datasets to analyze its characteristics.~The code will be released at {\url{https://github.com/gaopengcuhk/CLIP-Adapter}}. \end{itemize}
+Figure \ref{fig:model} gives an intuitive illustration of the differences between our CLIP-Adapter and other visual classification architectures.
+Overall, our contributions can be summarized as follows: \begin{itemize}[leftmargin=*,noitemsep] \item We propose CLIP-Adapter that conducts residual-style feature blending to achieve efficient few-shot transfer learning via fine-tuning. \item Compared with CoOp, CLIP-Adapter achieves better few-shot classification performance while having a much simpler design, demonstrating that CLIP-Adapter is a promising alternative to prompt tuning. \item We perform extensive ablation studies of CLIP-Adapter on eleven classification datasets to analyze its characteristics. \end{itemize}